uom-resquant/modelling_book/docs/03-visualisation.md

 ## • `` -> `...1`
 ```

 You can also find this on the Blackboard page for this week's learning materials.
-If you download from there, make sure to save this file in your project directory, possibly in a subfolder called "Datasets".
-Then you can read in from there.
+If you download it from there, make sure to save it in your project directory, possibly in a subfolder called "Datasets."
+Then, you can read it from there.

 One thing we mentioned from the first lab is conventions in the naming of objects.
 This also applies to the names of your variables (i.e. your column names) within your data.
 If you look at the fbo data frame, either with the `View()` function or by printing the names of the columns with the `names()` function, you can see this dataset violates that requirement: